-Pittsburgh, PA - The precautionary flush and boil water advisory impacting areas of Elliott, Westwood, and Ridgemont is no longer in effect.
+Pittsburgh, PA - The precautionary flush and boil water advisory impacting portions of western neighborhoods of Pittsburgh is no longer in effect.
 Two rounds of water quality testing did not show any evidence of contamination.
 The water in the impacted area is safe to drink.

 Customers in these areas are no longer advised to flush or boil tap water before consumption.
 The Pittsburgh Water and Sewer Authority (PWSA) recommends that customers who may be using their water for the first time in several days run their taps for at least one minute before using it for cooking or drinking.
 This helps remove stagnant water from plumbing and brings in fresh water from water mains.

-PWSA experienced a break on a section of an 8" water main on McCartney Street at approximately 3:30 p.m.
-Wednesday, June 2nd.
-This caused low or no water pressure in portions of Elliott, Westwood, and Ridgemont.
+PWSA experienced a break on a section of a 16-inch water main on Grace Street at approximately 6:30 a.m.
+Friday, July 9th.
+This caused low and no water pressure in portions of the following neighborhoods:

 When the advisory is in place, PWSA must conduct two rounds of testing within a 48-hour period to confirm adequate disinfectant levels and verify that the water is safe to drink.
 After two consecutive rounds of testing show satisfactory results, the precautionary advisory can be lifted.
 We recognize the inconvenience of having to flush and boil water.
 The advisory was issued in an abundance of caution to ensure the safety of our water for our customers.